PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

 Using `numpy.isclose` when comparing floating point numbers and `astropy.units.isclose` for `astropy.units.Quantity` instances lets us avoid these difficulties.
 The ``rtol`` keyword for each of these functions allows us to set an acceptable relative tolerance.
+Ideally, ``rtol`` should be set to be an order of magnitude or two greater than the expected uncertainty.
 For mathematical functions, a value of ``rtol=1e-14`` may be appropriate.
 For quantities that depend on physical constants, a value between ``rtol=1e-8`` and ``rtol=1e-5`` may be required, depending on how much the accepted values for fundamental constants are likely to change.
-When comparing arrays, we should use `numpy.allclose` and `astropy.units.allclose` instead.
+For comparing arrays, `numpy.allclose` and `astropy.units.allclose` should be used instead.

 Testing warnings and exceptions
 -------------------------------